nicode-io/The_Starting_Point/README.md

 ### **BeCode** Intensive Bootcamp
-This project took place in my leearning path in BeCode (see below) to full stack web developer.
+This project took place in my leearning path in BeCode (see below) to Junior App & Web Developer.
-In seven months you have a wonderful luck to become a great web developer.
-Inclusion and share spirit is your daily feeling !
+In ten months, you have a wonderful opportunity to become a great junior web developer.
+We are motivated by inclusion and the spirit of sharing!
+The bootcamp aims at acquiring self-learning skills and mastering a junior web developer path, both frontend and backend.
+Support is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.

 Give maximum to get maximum :rocket:

 ### COLLABORATION